aarole/weather-lite/README.md

 # Weather Lite

-Weather Lite is a barebones weather application that provides critical weather details for either the user's current location or a specific, user-defined location.
+Weather Lite is a bare-bones weather application that provides critical weather details for either the user's current location or a specific, user-defined location.

-Weather Lite uses the Open Weather Map (OWM) API.
+Weather Lite uses the <a href="https://openweathermap.org/api">OpenWeatherMap (OWM) API</a>.